keboola/connection-docs/management/project/users/index.md

 Verify the screen name if you intend to invite an existing user.
 If you see `Not activated yet` instead of the screen name, it means that there is no KBC account associated with the email address.
-The user can than immediately enter the project and they will also receive an email invitation:
+The user can then immediately enter the project, and they will also receive an email invitation:

 {: .image-popup}
 ![Screenshot -- Invitation email to create account](/management/project/users/invite-project-3.png)